Why I Started MWMW

 With the exception of two glorious years at Starbucks, most of my career has been with non-profits and INGOs because I love helping people with my work.
 I’ve worked domestically in foster care and internationally in international development focusing on food security, gender, and women’s economic empowerment.

-I was promoted while pregnant and when my son was a toddler, so I also have firsthand experience in advancing your career while being a wife and mother.
+I was promoted while pregnant and when my older son was a toddler, so I also have firsthand experience in advancing your career while being a wife and mother.

 I have/my work has been featured in Fairygodboss, Mommifaceted, Working Mom Life, and the Moms Who Side Hustle Podcast.